wpengine/github-action-wpe-site-deploy/README.md

 # GitHub Action for WP Engine Site Deployments

 This GitHub Action may be used to deploy code from a GitHub repo to a WP Engine environment of your choosing.
-Deploy a full site directory or a subdurectiory of your WordPress install.
+Deploy a full site directory or a subdirectory of your WordPress install.
 Other options include performing a PHP Lint, custom rsync flags, clearing cache and a executing a post-deploy script of your choosing.

 v3.0 AVAILABLE NOW!
 [View Changelog here.](https://github.com/wpengine/github-action-wpe-site-deploy/releases)